-Amy O’Neal is a versatile dancer, performer, choreographer, and dance educator with one foot firmly planted in Hip Hop and Street Dance culture and the other in Contemporary Performance Practices.
+Amy O’Neal is a versatile dancer, performer, choreographer, and dance educator with one foot firmly planted in Hip Hop, Street, and Club Dance culture and the other in Contemporary dance and performance.
 She is passionate about the intersection of these worlds and how they connect, while honoring their cultural differences.
 For fifteen years, she has taught and performed throughout the US, Japan, Italy, and Mexico, and she has choreographed for stage, commercials, rock shows, galleries, dance films and music videos.
 Her work is an amalgam of her diverse movement and life experiences presenting social commentary with dark humor and heavy beats.

 Amy’s work has been presented by On the Boards (Seattle, WA), PICA TBA Festival (Portland, OR), Joyce Soho (NYC), Jacob’s Pillow Inside/Out (Becket, MA), Myrna Loy Center (Helena, MT), ODC (San Francisco, CA), Southern Theater (Minneapolis, MN), Project Motion (Memphis, TN), SUSHI (San Diego, CA), Off Center Festival (Costa Mesa, CA), Velocity Dance Center (Seattle, WA) University of Hawaii (Hilo, HI), Maui Arts and Cultural Center (Kahului, HI), Kahilu Theater (Waimea, HI), Okinawa Prefectural Museum (Okinawa, Japan), Kyoto Art Center (Kyoto, Japan), Northwest Film Forum (Seattle, WA), Spoleto Festival USA (Charelston, SC), Festival Danza Sin Frontreras UNAM (Mexico City, Mexico), and ProDanza Italia (Castigliencello, Italy).
 Her dance films have been screened at RADAR: Exchanges in Dance Film Frequencies (Vancouver, BC), Next Moment Film Festival (Tokyo, Japan), International Screendance Festival at ADF (Durham, NC), and San Souci Festival (Boulder, CO).